Citation, DOI, disclosures and article data

-Pyonephrosis is a term given to an infection of the kidney which leads to pus in the upper collecting system which can progress to obstruction.
+Pyonephrosis is a term given to an infection of the kidney with pus in the upper collecting system which can progress to obstruction.

-The diagnosis of pyonephrosis is suspected when the clinical symptoms of fever and flank pain are combined with the radiologic evidence of obstruction to the urinary tracts 1.
+Pyonephrosis may be suspected when the clinical symptoms of fever and flank pain are combined with the radiologic evidence of urinary tract obstruction 1.
+Debris in the upper collecting system on imaging raises even more suspicion.

-Usually, shows dilatation of the pelvicalyceal system which the following additional features:
+Ultrasound usually shows dilatation of the pelvicalyceal system with the following additional features:

 - echogenic debris in the collecting system: considered the most reliable sign 4